paulczar/ci-demo/blog.md

        http://helloworld.ci-demo.paulcz.net
 ```

-Interacting with applications deployed to Deis from Jenkins is thus relatively simple, you just need to make sure you have your ssh key and remote git url available to jenkins.

 ## Jenkins

 Put stuff describing jenkins setup and interaction with github, PRs, etc here so we can make later stuff less heavy.